17do/fetale/README.md

 ---

-We hope you enjoy your programming journey with Fetale!
+We hope you enjoy your programming journey with Fet!